CESNET/Nemea-Detectors/smtp_spam_detector/README.md

 # SMTP Spam Detection

 ## 1.0 Abstract

-It may have seem that these days, the emails are not as popular as the new modern instant messaging apps (IM) or the social networks.
+It may have seem that these days, the emails are not as popular as the new modern Instant Messaging (IM) apps or the social networks.
 However, we still rely on an old SMTP protocol, which is the standard protocol for sending e-mails from one Message Transfer Agent (MTA) to another.
-The SMTP stands for “Simple Message Transfer Protocol”, and it has been used since the early 90’s, when the first RFC (RFC [821](https://tools.ietf.org/html/rfc821)) was created.
+The SMTP stands for “Simple Message Transfer Protocol”, and it has been used since the early 90’s, when [RFC 821](https://tools.ietf.org/html/rfc821) was created.
 The creators have made a rock solid protocol which is still used for its reliability.
 Although its simplicity was a trade off for a security.
 The simplicity was abused by the spammers, at that time it was not a big deal as today.
 With the